Canyon-C/Portfolio/README.md

 # Portfolio
-My personal portfolio website can be viewed here: https://www.canyonc.dev.
+The portfolio website can be viewed here: https://www.canyonc.dev.